prysmaticlabs/documentation/website/docs/prysm-usage/checkpoint-sync.md

 <!--meta: "export" seems more precise + accurate than "download".
 Colloquially, "download" implies network connectivity, fetching from a remote machine, etc. -->
 Prysm's beacon node includes `prysmctl`, a tool that lets you export the `BeaconState` and `SignedBeaconBlock` from a fully synced beacon node that you control.

-To **export** your checkpoint sync artifacts from a local beacon node that you control, issue the following command:
+To **export** these files from a local beacon node that you control, issue the following command:

 <!--todo: is go needed? possible to use prysm.bat/sh? -->
 <!--todo: use tabs to support multiple operating systems following established conventions -->